akhenakh/narun/README.md

 - [X] check arch before downloading binary
 - fix the version/tag system to long
 - dont store arch as GOARCH since it may be a binary coming from another language.
+- deploy without config dont start the actual app
+- after deploy it takes time for the status and running instances count to appear in list-apps

 ## Ideas
 - the gw to wait for a consumer to join on a a request, useful for scale to zero